icon

 Key Takeaways

-• Complex technical products with long sales cycles are poorly suited for outsourcing as external managers cannot quickly master all nuances.
+• Complex technical products, long sales cycles, and premium-level service are poorly suited for fully outsourcing sales to an external team.

 Transferring sales functions to external specialists has become a popular solution for companies of all sizes.
 Statistics show that properly organized outsourcing can increase sales by 100-150% while significantly reducing fixed costs.
 But this path isn’t without pitfalls.
 What can a remote sales department actually accomplish?